What Makes A Great Dog Person?

 5. Bring your whole self to the dog park.

 It’s fun to meet your friends and visit, but your dog and their activities are the priority.
 (There’s a reason they call it a dog park.)
 Don’t be so distracted by a conversation or your cell phone that you lose track of your dog.
+Take advantage of these regular outings to engage with your dogs; they thrive on your attention.

 6. Add new foods to their food bowl.